This article is a review of SpanishPod101.com, an online resource for learning Spanish through audio podcasts.

 There’s a big downside: these flashcards only show you words in isolation.
 It’s always more effective to learn words in context.
 Sadly, since you can't do this in SpanishPod101, their potentially useful flashcard tool is practically useless.

-All of the lesson audios and transcripts can also be downloaded, in case you prefer to work offline.
+All of the lesson audio and transcripts can also be downloaded in case you prefer to work offline.

 These are just PDF versions of the info on the website – nothing special.
 Nevertheless, people like to consume information in different ways, and if reading your lessons works for you, it's good to have.